Dino Costa

-Dino Costa is a former American Talk Radio host, mostly recently with KFNS 590 "The Fan" in St. Louis, Missouri.
-He is the former host of The Dino Costa Show broadcast over SiriusXM Radio from 2009 to 2013.
+Dino Costa is a former American talk radio host, mostly recently with KFNS 590 "The Fan" in St. Louis, Missouri.
+He is the former host of The Dino Costa Show broadcast over Sirius XM Radio from 2009 to 2013.

 Career

 Costa entered the radio business full-time in 1997, when he became the lead play-by-play broadcaster for a Houston Astros affiliate in the Class A Midwest League in Davenport, Iowa.
 Costa has done talk radio in various markets, including Huntington and Wheeling in West Virginia.
 Additionally, Costa has hosted his own radio shows in Jacksonville, Florida, and Denver, Colorado, where he broadcast a statewide show concurrent with hosting his own television sports show on FSN Rocky Mountain (Raw Sports With Dino Costa).
 Costa was an in-studio post-game show analyst for Colorado Rockies telecasts on FSN, appearing on 40 telecasts per season for the 2006–07 seasons.
 Costa hosted a 10-part series on The Madison Square Garden Network in 2011; 'Who Wore It Best.'
 The show was the recipient of a New York Emmy Award.

 The Dino Costa Show debuted nationally on SiriusXM Radio in September 2009.
 While at SiriusXM Radio, Costa was named one of the best sports talk hosts in America by Sports Illustrated magazine, and one of the top 100 sports hosts in America by Talkers Magazine.
 In July 2012, he defied SiriusXM management and moved his show from Manhattan to Cheyenne, Wyoming.
 In October 2012, Men's Journal printed a feature story about Costa, "the Angriest Man on the Airwaves," describing how Costa mixed white bigotry and male sexism with Tea Party politics and conservative religious morality to arrive at his successful formula for an angry sports-talk-radio personality.
 In October 2013, Costa was fired from SXM because of philosophical differences with management about the direction of the show, as well as friction caused by what Costa complained was a lack of promotion and visibility for his show.